razorpay/blade/packages/blade/src/components/List/_decisions/decisions.md

 - This allows us to use `variant= 'filled' | 'default'` on `OrderedList` instead of using `isOrderedFilled` as a boolean prop on `List` component
 - Much more closer to native html

-**Cons:**
+**Reasons not to use this API:**
 - Difficulty in discoverability of the `OrderedList` & `UnorderedList` components for consumers
   - Having a single `List` component is much more intuitive and easy to discover
-- Slight maintainance overhead since we would need a `BaseList` where most logical implementation would lie and branch out `OrderedList` & `UnorderedList` for their own specific logical needs
+- Slight maintenance overhead since we would need a `BaseList` where most logical implementation would lie and branch out `OrderedList` & `UnorderedList` for their own specific logical needs

 #### Hierarchial without explicit nested `List` grouping
 ```jsx